-Scooters are becoming more and more popular in Vietnam, but not everyone knows how to use them to save maximum fuel.
+Scooters are becoming more and more popular in Vietnam, but not everyone knows how to use the vehicle to save maximum fuel.
 The following tips on how to ride a scooter to save gas will not only help you save fuel but also increase the life of the vehicle.

 Let the car run for 1 to 2 minutes before moving.

-This will give the gasoline and engine oil enough time to reach the parts and lubricate them fully, allowing the machine to operate smoothly and also being very effective in saving fuel.
+This will allow enough time for the gasoline and engine oil to reach the parts and lubricate them fully, allowing the machine to operate smoothly and also being very effective in saving fuel.

 Keep the throttle at a steady speed